Electrodisintegration of Deuteron into Dark Matter and Proton Close to Threshold

 \section{Introduction}

-Recently Fornal and Grinstein \cite{Fornal2018} have proposed to solve the neutron lifetime anomaly problem, related to a discrepancy between experimental values of the neutron lifetime measured in bottle and beam experiments, through a contribution of the neutron dark matter decay mode $n \to \chi + e^- + e^+$, where $\chi$ is a dark matter fermion and $(e^- e^+)$ is the electron--positron pair.
-However, according to recent experimental data \cite{Tang2018,Sun2018}, the decay mode $n \to \chi + e^- + e^+$ is suppressed.
-So at first glimpse it seems that the decay mode $n \to \chi + e^- + e^+$ cannot explain the neutron lifetime anomaly.
+Recently Fornal and Grinstein \cite{Fornal2018, Fornal2019a, Fornal2019b, Fornal2020a, Fornal2020b} have proposed a solution to the neutron lifetime anomaly (NLA) problem, related to a discrepancy between experimental values of the neutron lifetime measured in bottle and beam experiments, through a contribution of the neutron dark matter decay mode $n \to \chi + e^- + e^+$, where $\chi$ is a dark matter fermion and $(e^- e^+)$ is the electron--positron pair.
+However, according to experimental data \cite{Tang2018,Sun2018, Klopf2019}, the decay mode $n \to \chi + e^- + e^+$ is suppressed.
+So at first glimpse it seems that the decay mode $n \to \chi + e^- + e^+$ cannot explain the NLA problem.
 In order to overcome such a problem we have assumed \cite{Ivanov2018d} that an unobservability of the decay mode $n \to \chi + e^- + e^+$ may only mean that the production of the electron--positron pair in such a decay is below the reaction threshold, i.e. a mass $m_{\chi}$ of dark matter fermions obeys the constraint $ m_{\chi} > m_n - 2 m_e$, where $m_n$ and $m_e$ are masses of the neutron and electron (positron), respectively.
-Then, we have proposed that the neutron lifetime anomaly can be explained by the decay mode $n \to \chi + \nu_e + \bar{\nu}_e$, where $(\nu_e \bar{\nu}_e)$ is a neutrino--antineutrino pair \cite{Ivanov2018d}.
-Since neutrino $\nu_e$ and electron $e^-$ belong to the same doublet in the Standard Electroweak Model (SEM) \cite{PDG2018}, neutrino--antineutrino $(\nu_e \bar{\nu}_e)$ pairs couple to the neutron--dark matter current with the same strength as electron--positron $(e^-e^+)$ pairs \cite{Ivanov2018d}.
-For the UV completion of the effective interaction ($n \chi \ell\bar{\ell}$), where $\ell(\bar{\ell})$ is electron (positron) or neutrino(antineutrino), we have proposed a gauge invariant quantum field theory model with $SU_L(2)\times U_R(1) \times U_R'(1)\times U''_L(1)$ gauge symmetry.
-Such a quantum field theory model contains the sector of the SEM (or the Standard Model (SM) sector) \cite{PDG2018} with $SU_L(2)\times U_R(1)$ gauge symmetry and the dark matter sector with $U'_R(1) \times U''_L(1)$ gauge symmetry.
+Then, we have proposed that the NLA problem can be explained by the decay mode $n \to \chi + \nu_e + \bar{\nu}_e$, where $(\nu_e \bar{\nu}_e)$ is a neutrino--antineutrino pair \cite{Ivanov2018d}.
+Since neutrino $\nu_e$ and electron $e^-$ belong to the same doublet in the Standard Electroweak Model (SEM) \cite{PDG2020, DGH2014} (see also \cite{Ivanov2019b, Ivanov2020a}), neutrino--antineutrino $(\nu_e \bar{\nu}_e)$ pairs couple to the neutron--dark matter current with the same strength as electron--positron $(e^-e^+)$ pairs \cite{Ivanov2018d}.
+We have extended this effective quantum field theory by a gauge invariant quantum field theory model of the neutron- and lepton-dark matter interactions invariant under the $U'_{Y'}(1) \times U''_{Y''}(1)$ gauge symmetry.